A History of North Carolina In the Proprietary Era, 1629-1729

 Recipient of the 2022 North Caroliniana Society Book Award

 The North Caroliniana Society established the North Caroliniana Book Award in 2003 to recognize annually “the book that captures the essence of North Carolina by contributing powerfully to an understanding of the state.”
 Authors are eligible regardless of residency.
 However, neither authors nor publishers submit books; instead, a committee privately surveys all books published during the year and chooses the volume that it believes “makes a positive contribution and appears to have the best chance of standing the test of time as a classic volume of North Caroliniana.”

-On June 9, 2022, the 2021 North Caroliniana Society Book Award was presented to Bland Simpson, author of North Carolina: Land of Water, Land of Sky, during the Annual Membership Meeting and Awards Banquet held in Chapel Hill, NC at the George Watts Hill Alumni Center.
-With Society members, and family and friends of Award recipients, we were happy to be able to celebrate together.
+On May 25, 2023, the 2022 North Caroliniana Society Book Award was presented to T. Butler, the widow of Lindley S. Butler, author of A History of North Carolina in the Proprietary Era, 1629-1729, during the Annual Membership Meeting and Awards Banquet held in Chapel Hill, NC at the George Watts Hill Alumni Center.

-More information about the Annual Membership Meeting and Awards Banquet, including award recipients, can be found in Number 63 of the North Caroliniana Society Imprints, titled An Artist’s Perspective by William Mangum.
+More information about the Annual Membership Meeting and Awards Banquet, including award recipients, can be found in Number 63 of the North Caroliniana Society Imprints, titled An Oboe Memoir by Martin Brinkley.

 A video of the day’s festivities will be available on the Society’s website.

 ABOUT THE BOOK